 A person commits burglary of a dwelling—also called home invasion—by breaking and entering into another's dwelling (or an inner door within the dwelling) with the intent to commit a crime.

 Home invasion burglaries carry the potential for serious harm to the occupants and incur harsh penalties.
 Under Mississippi's law, the potential for harm is enough to justify the consequences, as the same penalties apply regardless of whether or not the home was occupied or the offender was armed.

-Home invasion carries a minimum of three years in prison and up to 25.
-If the home invasion involves circumstances likely to terrorize an occupant present during the break-in, the minimum punishment increases to a ten-year prison sentence.
+Home invasion carries a minimum of 3 years in prison and up to 25.
+If the home invasion involves circumstances likely to terrorize an occupant present during the break-in, the minimum punishment increases to a 10-year prison sentence.

 Under Mississippi law, someone who's lawfully in another's dwelling can also face burglary charges under the following circumstances:

 Both of these burglary offenses carry up to 10 years in prison.